jmdeejay/bash-progressbar/README.md

 ## Configuration

-You can customize the bar characters and colors by setting these variables before calling pb_update:
+You can customize the bar characters by setting these variables before calling pb_update:

 ``` bash
 PB_PREFIX='Progress: '